Categories

 Step 10: Manage Skype for Business Online

-To manage Skype for Business Online using PowerShell, you can connect to your Office 365 environment.
+To manage Skype for Business Online using PowerShell, you can connect to your My Office 24/7 environment.
 You can use various PowerShell cmdlets to perform tasks such as creating, configuring, and managing Skype for Business Online users and policies.

 To connect to Skype for Business Online, you need to use the Skype for Business Online PowerShell module.
 This module provides cmdlets that can be used to manage Skype for Business Online directly from your PowerShell console.